eric-pinero/bootbeginner/README.md

 All fields must be complete before a project can be launched.

 The creator can use the preview button to see how their project page will appear to users after it has launched.

+Every part of a project's edit form is protected by auth routes, ensuring that only the creator can view or edit the incomplete form.

 #### Dropdown:
 Once a user has logged in, they can use the dropdown menu to view their five most recent projects.
 Selecting a project through the dropdown will bring the user to that project's edit page.
 The dropdown menu is also how users log out.